SFDO-Tooling/CumulusCI/docs/dev.rst

 Automatic Install, Upgrade, or Uninstall/Install
 ************************************************

-When the ``update_dependencies`` task runs, it first retrieves a list of all managed packages in the target org and creates a list of the installed packages and their version numbers.
+When the ``update_dependencies`` task runs, it retrieves a list of all managed packages in the target org, and creates a list of the installed packages and their version numbers.

-    Example: Take the previous managed package dependency.
+    Example: ``npe01 version 3.6``

 .. code-block:: yaml